-Parents will be issued with an itemised Invoice for their student's fees in February 2020, which will include: Boarding fee, Charges, Extra Cost Options, Personal Items and Other Optional Costs.
+Parents will be issued with an itemised invoice for their child's fees in February 2022, which will include: boarding fee, charges, extra cost options, personal items and other optional costs.

 Boarding fees can be substantially reduced for families eligible for assistance through a number of State and Commonwealth Government schemes.
-An outline of these schemes is contained in the 2020 College Fees and Charges Booklet sent to parents in 2019.
-Please contact Manager of Corporate Services Laura McCart for queries relating to assistance schemes.
+An outline of these schemes is contained in the 2022 College Fees and Charges Booklet sent to parents in 2022.
+Please contact Manager of Corporate Services, Yvonne Bopp for queries relating to assistance schemes.

-If students are eligible for Assistance for Isolated Children Allowance and parents have directed payments to the College, a copy of Centrelink's Summary of Payments must be provide to enable the Manager Corporate Services to make the necessary adjustments to student's fees.
+If students are eligible for Assistance for Isolated Children Allowance, a copy of Centrelink's Summary of Payments must be provide to enable the necessary adjustments to student fees.